clm133/corosync_project_capstone/virtualbox_setup.md

 7. You should return to the main VirtualBox window your newly created VM listed along the lefthand side.
 8. Right-click on the VM you just created and select Settings from the dropdown menu that appears.
 ![This is where a screenshot should go](screenshots/blank_VM/blank_VM08.jpg)
 9. In the settings menu, navigate to the Network options.
 Under the Adapter 1 tab, change the 'Attached to' selection to 'Bridged Adapter'.
+This adapter, called eth0 in Ubuntu, will be your VM's connection to the internet.
+It doesn't even necessarily have to be a 'bridged adapter'.
+If Ubuntu is unable to establish an internet connection with the 'bridged adapter' setting, you can try changing the 'attached to' setting from 'bridged adapter' to 'NAT', which should also provide your VM a connection to the internet.
 ![This is where a screenshot should go](screenshots/blank_VM/blank_VM09.jpg)
 10. While still in the Network menu, change to the Adapter 2 tab.
 Check the 'Enable Network Adapter Box', and change the 'Attached to' selection to 'Internal Network'.
 A text box for naming this network appears, you can name it whatever you want, but make sure that all the other VMs you create use this same name for its internal network.
 ![This is where a screenshot should go](screenshots/blank_VM/blank_VM10.jpg)